 The first time I visited the museum, I didn't allocate enough time.
 Floors of amazing exhibits, activities for kids young and old, and an Imax theatre.
-The special exhibits that arrive every six months or so are always a big hit - check out this summer's Ultimate Dinosaurs exhibit!
+The special exhibits that arrive every six months or so are always a big hit!

 You wouldn't think an art gallery, with really beautiful, expensive art, would be a great place for kids, but if you follow some tips, it can still be a fun outing.
 Check out their Family Sundays, or take a walk around with your baby.

 What's better than a park and sugar bush smack in the middle of an urban neighbourhood?
 A great place to walk your dog too!

 Your kids will love you forever if you take them for high tea at the superb Chateau Laurier.
 Who doesn't love tiny sandwiches?

 Call ahead to book a tour at the Mint!
 Our experience has been that tours are great for children ages 5 and up, although most kids will get a kick out of the facility that produces Canada's investment and collector coins.